Agyrophobia is surprisingly common and debilitating.

 The first thing to understand is that there’s nothing wrong with you.
 Nothing at all.
 Creating positive and negative emotional associations is a perfectly normal (and crucially important) function of your brain.
 We will simply show you how to take control of those associations – how to turn them to your benefit.

 What Causes The Fear?

-You were not born with street fear.
+You were not born with streets phobia.
 Somehow, you ‘learned’ the fear from one or more unpleasant experiences.

 If your history is like many of the clients we’ve worked with over the years, you may not even remember how it all started.
-But still you’ve probably found yourself shaking or anxious or red-faced or sweaty… or any combination of these and other symptoms of street fear
+But still you’ve probably found yourself shaking or anxious or red-faced or sweaty… or any combination of these and other symptoms of streets phobia

 That’s because there’s a part of your brain that thinks it recognizes ‘danger’ (based on previous nasty experiences), and which switches you into ‘fight or flight’ mode.
 That’s the pounding heart.
 Not very useful when you really want to be calm, relaxed, and clear-headed.

 Perhaps it all started when you were very young – or perhaps the fear was triggered by an unpleasant experience when you were in school, or more recently in work or at a social event.